monome/docs/crow/teletype.md

 # expansion and more: crow + Teletype
 {: .no_toc }

-When connected via [ii/i2c](/docs/ansible/i2c/#what-is-i2c--ii), crow can be used as a simple [Teletype](/docs/teletype) expander, adding two additional inputs and four additional outputs.
-However, crow can also dramatically extend Teletype's purposefully restricted approach to scripting, by leveraging crow's robust implementation of Lua.
+When connected via [ii/i2c](/docs/ansible/i2c/#what-is-i2c--ii), crow can be used as a simple [Teletype](/docs/teletype) expander, adding two inputs and four outputs.
+However, by leveraging crow's robust implementation of Lua, crow can also dramatically extend Teletype's purposefully-restricted approach to scripting.
 In these docs, we'll cover basic methods for calling some of crow's built-in functions from Teletype as well as special scripting techniques to stretch both modules.

-Before heading in, make sure to clear any script running on your crow, as Teletype won't overwrite already-running code and you might get unexpected results from these examples.
+Teletype won't overwrite already-running crow code, so make sure to clear any script running on your crow before heading in.
+Otherwise, you might get unexpected results from these examples.

 <details open markdown="block">
   <summary>